List of Transformers books: Notes

 Shockwave is on the cover, but does not appear in the story.

 The Invasion of the Decepticon Camp

-The Invasion of the Decepticon Camp is a story and coloring book published by Marvel Books in 1986.
+The Invasion of the Decepticon Camp is a story and a coloring book published by Marvel Books in 1986.
 It is written by Pat Brigandi and illustrated by award-winning artist Steve Ditko and Brad Joyce.

 Synopsis

 Blurr beats Jazz in a race as Ratchet, Bumblebee and Springer watch.
 They are spied on by Scourge, Laserbeak and Bombshell.
-Hot Rod challances Blurr to another race, but crashes when he think he spots a Decepticon.
-As Springer goes to help Hot Rod Bombshell injects him with a cerebro shell.
-Grapple recovers Hot Rod and takes him back to Ratchet for repair.
-Back at the Autobot headquarters Wreck-Gar notices that Springer is acting funny, and then Springer starts shooting up Autobot City.
+Hot Rod challenges Blurr to another race, but crashes when he thinks he spots a Decepticon.
+As Springer goes to help Hot Rod, Bombshell injects him with a cerebro shell.
+Grapple recovers Hot Rod and takes him back to Ratchet to be repaired.
+Back at the Autobot headquarters Wreck-Gar notices that Springer is acting funny, leading to an uneasy confrontation.